dmwhyatt/melody-features/README.md

 - IDyOM (Pearce, 2005)
 - MIDI Toolbox (Eerola & Toiviainen, 2004)

-The feature set is most readily accessed using the top level function `get_all_features`.
+The feature set can be easily accessed using the top level function `get_all_features`.
 Below is an example script demonstrating how it may be applied.

 ```py